 This prevents employers from impeding investigations and proceedings by coercing other employees not to participate or corroborate aspects of a complaint.

 Moreover, in accordance with most laws, it illegal for an employer to take action against an individual (such as a close work friend) for the purpose of discouraging another from asserting their workplace rights.
 In such a case, both individuals may be able to bring a claim of retaliation.

 It is important to document instances of potential retaliation as soon as they occur, as one of the underpinnings of a retaliation claim is whether the employer’s action is meant to discourage an individual from asserting their rights.

 Adverse actions taken by an employer that occur soon after an individual asserts his or her rights or files a complaint may be particularly indicative of retaliatory intent, especially when an employee has done nothing that would otherwise justify such treatment.

 Protect your Rights with a Georgia Workplace Retaliation Lawyer

 If you experienced unfair retaliation in the workplace you may be eligible for compensatory and punitive damages.
 But be aware that retaliation claims are often time-barred, so it is essential that you raise your claim as soon as possible.
-Contact one of our Georgia workplace retaliation lawyers at Employment and Consumer Law Group today.
+Contact one of our Georgia workplace retaliation lawyers at Employment and Commerce Law Group today.